dominicparga/howto/raspberry.md

 sudo -u postgres psql
 ```

-To move your data-directory, follow the great guide from [digitalocean][digitalocean/move_postgres].
+To move your data-directory (not necessary due to mounts), follow the great guide from [digitalocean][digitalocean/move_postgres].

-Just saying, I screwed it up.
-Hence I highly recommend NOT to delete your directories until everything is working (rebooting in between).
+Setup nextcloud-database in `postgres`:

 ```sql
 # in psql